LF-digitala-kanaler/LFDS/content/components/web/page-content/line-element.md

 title: Line element
 intro: The line element is used to separate parts of the page from each other.
   We use the html-tag hr and style it in the fashion of Länsförsäkringar.
-description: "The line element is used to separate parts of the page from each other. "
+description: 'The line element is used to separate parts of the page from each other. '
 previewImage: /img/line.svg
 category: Page content
 tabs: